gravity182/homeserver/Installation.md

 Available at `homepage.<domain>.<tld>` and at the root domain `<domain>.<tld>` by default (the service to serve on the root domain can be controlled via `ingress.rootService`).

-Any `.yaml` files you put in `files/homepage` (the file hierarchy should be flat) will be dynamically loaded into the config directory inside the container and used by Homepage if they follow proper name conventions (`settings.yaml`, `widgets.yaml`, etc.).
+Any `.yaml` files you put in the directory `files/homepage`  will be dynamically loaded into the config directory inside the container and used by Homepage if they follow proper name conventions (`settings.yaml`, `widgets.yaml`, etc.).
+Note the file hierarchy must be flat.
-These files are Helm template files, so you can reference any value as you would do normally in a template.
+These files are Helm template files, so you can reference any Helm value as you would do normally in a template.

 I provided some sensible default configuration files at `files/homepage/default`.
-You can either copy them to `files/homepage` and tune them to your liking or create your own config files from scratch (see the official [Homepage docs](https://gethomepage.dev/configs/) on this topic).
+They are not used by default.
+You can either copy them to `files/homepage` and tune them to your liking or create your own config files from scratch (see the official [Homepage docs](https://gethomepage.dev/configs/)).

----

-## Plex

-Available at `plex.<domain>.<tld>`.

-### Setup

-Go to `https://plex.<domain>.<tld>/web` and carry out the initial setup.

-Now we need to configure Plex properly.
-I'll redirect you to *TRaSH Guides*, the awesome resource which covers the whole *arr stack and popular torrent/usenet downloaders.
-I can't appreciate it enough how much it helped me initially.

-Follow this guide - [Trash Guides#Suggested Plex Media Server Settings](https://trash-guides.info/Plex/Tips/Plex-media-server/).
-Note that some settings might be missing if you don't have an active Plex Pass subscription.

-Ensure that you've set up the libraries as follows:
-1. Movies:
-    - Scanner: `Plex Movie`
-    - Agent: `Plex Movie`
-    - Folders: `/data/library/movies`
-2. TV Shows:
-    - Scanner: `Plex TV Series`
-    - Agent: `Plex Series`
-    - Folders: `/data/library/tv`

----

-## Jellyfin

-Available at `jellyfin.<domain>.<tld>`.

-See the official docs at <https://jellyfin.org/docs/>.

 ---